acama/ctf/csawfinals2013/Brad Oberberg/README.md

 return NULL;
 ```

-This is a problem because we are going to overwrite *cbuf->buf* and so the handle calculated at [2] in alloc buf will be different from won't match.
+This is a problem because we are going to overwrite *cbuf->buf* and so the handle calculated at [2] in alloc buf will be different from the original handle calculated in *alloc_buf()*.

-To overcome this we need to find a way to get *cbuf->seed and* then we can recalculate the new handle since we control the value of *cbuf->buf* (thanks to the overwrite).
+To overcome this we need to find a way to get *cbuf->seed* and then we can recalculate the new handle since we control the value of *cbuf->buf* (thanks to the overwrite).

 ##The exploit

-So the exploitation works as follows:
+So what needs to be done to successfully exploitat the bug is:
 * create a cbuf using *CSAW_ALLOC_HANDLE* and get its associated handle
 * use the index-too-large vuln (or whatever you want to call it) to read the value of *cbuf->buf* with *CSAW_GET_CONSUMER*
 * *cbuf->buf ^ handle* to get the value of the seed